Book News

 For 2026, this is what I'm looking at.
 Any changes for anything (date or sequence or even cancellation of a project), naturally, will be shared on my main blog:

-2027 is too far ahead to post anything of substance, but I do have one tentative book idea that might see the light of day so far.
+2027 is too far ahead to post anything of substance, but I am looking at a bunch of images I stumble across online for inspiration, and things are looking pretty good.
 As it tends to happen, though, some future book ideas ended up getting worked into a current WiP if the shoe fits on occasion.
 At any rate, I'll talk more about that on my blog as we go.